Teaching (Technology) Entrepreneurship at the Vrije Universiteit Brussel

 - VUB PhD students: free under certain conditions*

-- Launch Event is free of charge and open to anyone interested.
+- Launch Event on Sept 28 is free of charge and open to anyone interested.
 Registration obligatory.

 PhD students will receive a Proof of Participation (a personal attendance list) that has to be signed by the lecturer at each seminar.
 When regularly attending the seminars, registration is free of charge and PhD students will receive credits and a Certificate of Participation.